ehansis/til/pages/weighted_percentile_rank.md

 ## Big little bias

-There is another issue with using the percentile rank as an indicator for 'intuitive' benchmarking:
+There is another issue with using the percentile rank (or the rank or 'n-th largest') as an indicator for 'intuitive' benchmarking:
 The percentile rank changes substantially if we add or remove a large number of small entities.
-For example, we might want to classify the very small settlements as not worth analyzing and drop them from the list.
+For example, we might classify the very small settlements as not worth analyzing and drop them from the list.
 If we set a minimum size of 1,000 people, we would lose about 40% of the list, with ranks changing accordingly.
 Suddenly, a place with population of 1,037 would have a percentile rank around zero instead of the previous value of around 40.